<?xml version="1.0" encoding="UTF-8"?>

 </table>

-<p> To fix this, simplify the formats of the cells in your file, by using some of the suggestions below:</p>
+<p>To fix the too many different cell formats in excel, simplify the formats of the cells in your file, by using some of the suggestions below:</p>

 <ul>